dgurudot/tg/privacy.md

 Upon your request to terminate your account, we will deactivate or delete your account and information from our active databases.
 However, some information may be retained in our files to prevent fraud, troubleshoot problems, assist with any investigations, enforce our Terms of Use and/or comply with legal requirements.

 **Opting out of email marketing:** You can unsubscribe from our marketing email list at any time by clicking on the unsubscribe link in the emails that we send or by contacting us using the details provided below.
 You will then be removed from the marketing email list however, we will still need to send you service-related emails that are necessary for the administration and use of your account.
-To otherwise opt-out, you may: